-If you are interested in one of these BMP's stop in at the office and visit with Matt Olson, or give him a call at 701-724-6226 Ext 3
+If you are interested in one of these BMP's or have an idea of something new you might want to try stop at the office and visit with Matt Olson, or give him a call at 701-724-6226 Ext 3.

 It is the goal of the Wild Rice Soil Conservation District to educate and help the local land users (for conservation of soil) right here in Sargent County.
 We do this by offering a variety of services and making available various technical, financial, and educational resources.